 - Increase energy

-Going vegan has scientifically been proven to have various health benefits.
-The advantages of following a vegan diet range from lowering your risk of heart disease, diabetes and cancer, to more success when trying to lose weight and keeping it off compared to meat-eating counterparts.
+This study shows that going vegan has been scientifically proven to have various health benefits.
+The advantages of following a vegan diet range from lowering your risk of heart disease, diabetes, and cancer, to more success when trying to lose weight and keeping it off compared to meat-eating counterparts.

-Although no vegan keto specific studies have been done, following a Ketogenic Diet has also been shown to come with an arms-length list of positive effects.
-Well-known for its weight-loss success, keto also controls blood sugar, helps combat insulin resistance, and reduce heart disease risk factors.
+Although no vegan keto-specific studies have been done, following a Ketogenic Diet has also been shown to come with an arms-length list of positive effects.
+Well-known for its weight-loss success, keto also controls blood sugar, helps combat insulin resistance, and reduces heart disease risk factors.
+This study proved that following a plant-based diet (PBD) was good for weight loss as well as lowering risk for chronic conditions mentioned above.
+And this study showed that following a ketogenic diet long-term was beneficial

 It’s clear to see how combining two such powerhouse diets can only lead to better health.
 But let’s get a professional to back it up.